Payment refused errors and how to resolve them

-This section outlines some of the most common payment_refused errors encountered during payment processing via the Demand API.
-Each error includes its description, example (if applicable), likely causes, and recommended solutions.
+**This section outlines the most common payment_refused errors returned during payment processing via the Demand API.
+Each error includes its description, example response (if applicable), likely causes, and recommended actions.**

 **Name:** Payment refused